PRProd/HA-Firemote/README.md

 1. [Turn on ADB Debugging](https://www.youtube.com/watch?v=40iVXrTWcPU) on your Amazon device
 1. Set up the Home Assistant [Android TV Integration](https://www.home-assistant.io/integrations/androidtv/) and connect it to your Amazon Fire Device
 1. Click on HACS and select Frontend
-1. In the lower right hand corner, click the "+ EXPLORE & DOWNLOAD REPOSITORIES" button
+1. In the lower right-hand corner, click the "+ EXPLORE & DOWNLOAD REPOSITORIES" button
-1. Search for, and click on "Firemote Card", then click the "DOWNLOAD" button in the lower right hand corner
+1. Search for, and click on "Firemote Card" then click the "DOWNLOAD" button in the lower right-hand corner
 1. You will be prompted to reload your browser.
 Click the RELOAD button to continue

 ## OR Install Manually